A Brief History of the Marque

-The company built high quality 125cc machines in limited quanties which were designed to meet the appetite of Italian youth for high performance lightweights.
-The HRD utilised, as did the majority of its rivals, a single cylinder, liquid cooled two stroke Aprilia engine which was housed in a tubular frame designed by a former Bimota engineer, which perhaps accounts for the marque's similarity in appearance to the Bimota.
+The company was established in Italy by Fritz Kramer of Germany and built high quality 125cc machines in limited quanties which were designed to meet the appetite of Italian youth for high performance lightweights.
+The HRD utilised, as did the majority of its rivals, a single cylinder, liquid cooled two-stroke Aprilia engine which was housed in a tubular frame designed by a former Bimota engineer, which perhaps accounts for the marque's similarity in appearance to the Bimota.
 Quality components including Grimeca wheels, Brembo front brakes (some with twin discs) and Veglia instrumentation added to the machine's overall attraction.
 Tau read-valve 125cc engines were fitted to Silver Horse machines in 1985.

 HRD WH125 Red Horse

 HRD YH 1989, Yamaha WR 250cc engine

 N.B.
 It has been suggested that HRD Italy acquired the rights to the name from Philip Vincent's company after it closed.
 This is an alternative fact.

 Sources: H&H Classic Auctions